+- infections

-- infections - thyroid problems
+- thyroid problems

 - delirium (intense confusion, often caused by an infection or other illness)

 - circulation problems

-- menopause

 - vitamin B12 deficiency

 - sleep apnoea

-- stress, anxiety and/or depression
+stress, anxiety and/ or depression

-First, the person's GP will take a full medical and family history and do a basic physical examination, including heart rate and blood pressure.
+First, the person's GP will take a full medical and family history and do a basic physical examination, including the person's heart rate and blood pressure.
 They should order blood and/or urine tests and may request other tests such as an ECG (a tracing of heart activity), X-rays and/or a brain scan to look for any underlying physical conditions.

-The GP should also conduct a brief test of memory and cognition, which might include asking the person to name objects; remember and recall information (such as an address); and complete a simple drawing, eg a clockface.
+They should also conduct a brief test of memory and cognition, including asking the person to name objects; remember and recall information (such as an address); and complete a simple drawing, eg putting numbers on a clockface.